EMGuyant/inquisitive-nature/_posts/2022-09-07-powerautomate-dyanmic-approval-cycle.md

 ![Do until  loop overview](/assets/img/2022-09-09-dynamic-approval-cycle/do_until.png){: .post__img}

 For each iteration of the `Do until` loop the `Switch` flow control evaluates the value of the `approvalState` variable and then executes the actions contained within the branch whose condition is equal to this value.
-There are four main branches contained within the `Switch` with the conditions of: `Level 1`, `Level 2`, `Level 3`, and `Exit`.
+There are four main branches contained within the `Switch` with the conditions of `Level 1`, `Level 2`, `Level 3`, and `Exit`.
 It is the functionality of the `Switch` flow control that allows for feedback or the cyclic nature of the approval workflow.

 >In general the Level 1 approval is a preliminary approval conducted by the initial user.
 The Level 2 approval is conducted by the manager of the Level 1 approval however, the Level 2 approval action has an option to request feedback from Level 1 in addition to approving/rejecting the approval.
 Following the Level 2 approval the Level 3 approval is assigned to the manager of the Level 2 approval (if they have one, i.e. the Level 2 approver is not the president of the organization).
 Similar to the Level 2 approval, Level 3 can request feedback from any of the prior approvals.